Civil Rights Trail Itinerary

 First AME church in state (1866); headquarters for blacks during the voting rights movement.
 Church is also the starting point for Selma-to-Montgomery marchers.

-National landmark; symbol of momentous changes in Selma, Alabama, America and the world.
-Bridge is an icon and figured prominently in voting rights struggle when Dr. Martin Luther King Jr. led marchers across bridge on journey toward voting rights.
+A symbol of momentous changes in Selma, Alabama, America and the world.
+The bridge is the site where on March 7, 1965, voting rights marchers were violently attacked by law enforcement personnel.
+It is also where Dr. Martin Luther King Jr. led marchers across the bridge on the journey toward voting rights just 14 days later on March 21, 1965.

 Old Depot Museum

-This is an interpretive history museum in a 1891 railway depot.
-See artifacts from pre-history American Indians through the voting rights era; Civil War room, black heritage wing, military room (pre-WWI to Persian Gulf), Victorian firehouse, antique railcars.
+This is an interpretive history museum in an 1891 railway depot.
+See artifacts from pre-history American Indians through the voting rights era; Civil War room, black heritage wing, military room (pre-WWI to the Persian Gulf), Victorian firehouse, antique railcars.

 Voting Rights Trail Interpretive Center